Ephraim-usc/glike/tutorial.md

 A more complicated example
 ------------

-More advanced features (samples from mulitple pupulations, ancient DNA samples, etc.) can be demonstrated by replicating the experiment in Figure 5B of the paper.
+More advanced features (samples from mulitple pupulations, ancient DNA samples, the `kappa` parameter, etc.) can be demonstrated by replicating the experiment in Figure 5B of the paper.

 gLike provides some demographic models (with default parameters hard-coded into them) in the `glike.models` module.
 In this example we will use them to avoid manually writting demographic models.
 The genealogcial trees under the Ancient European model can be simulated by